intersystems-dach/ownobjectscriptextension/README.md

 ### `Open InterSystems Class Documentation`

-Remebering all your class names and their properties can be difficult.
+Remembering all your class names and their properties can be difficult.
 The `Open InterSystems Class Documentation` command makes it easy to access the documentation of any class.
 Simply place your cursor within a class name and execute the command.
-The command will automatically open the documentation of the class on the side or in your browser.
+The command will automatically open the documentation of the class on the side or in your favorite browser.

 <img alt="png" src="https://raw.githubusercontent.com/phil1436/ownobjectscriptextension/master/resources/demoOpenInterSystemsClassDocumentation.gif" width="100%"/>